Gumparthypavankumar/WEB/README.md

 # WEB
-a basic web project with html and css this project is related to the test played by indian team against australia in 2019
+a basic web project with html and css
+This project is related to the test played by indian team against australia in 2019.
+Try to change the path of src attribute in video tag and image tag if it does not appear in browser according to my requirement i have selected the path.